 Electrical will need to placed inside the warehouse to support all office internet activity and future electrical to support access points for the Warehouse Management System (WMS).
 Provide eight (8) dedicated circuit 20 Amp, 120V circuits for IDF cabinets located equally throughout the warehouse space.
+TBD, can be applied to TI Allowance.

 Lightning Protection